Grigorii-P/Android_IDS/README.md

+Flask library is installed in python virtual environment.

-To start the flask-server, activate the 'start' script
+To start the server, activate the 'start' script in server_side/